Welcome to Video Advertising Documentation

 A new reporting tool, called Custom Reporting, is now available in Pulse.
-This reporting functionality utilises a new framework to allow for much more complex reporting than Insight.
+This reporting functionality utilises a new framework to allow for much more complex reporting.
 Instead of pre aggregating data, reports are scheduled and created on the fly.
 The result is a big increase in flexibility and range of data with the tradeoff of time to produce the report.

 - Getting advanced reports across all sales channels.

 - Reporting on error related events.

 - Reporting where no predefined report definitions exist.